Image for 7 Tips to Help You Thrive as a Trucking Owner-Operator

 #5: Take Advantage of Downtime to Service Your Truck

 Trucks require routine maintenance, and one of the biggest mistakes that owner-operators make is waiting until something is wrong before taking their rig into the shop.
-It’s inevitable that you’ll have some downtime in 2019.
+It’s inevitable that you’ll have some downtime.
 Those quiet periods are the ideal time to have your truck checked out and take care of needed repairs and maintenance.

 You can also use your downtime to take care of other routine duties like creating and mailing invoices, calling on past due accounts, and tracking your company’s financial progress.